 Chris Beardshaw created a design for The Arthritis Research UK Garden from a very personal perspective as Chris revealed that he has lived with a form of the disease since his early teens.

-The Arthritis Research UK Garden will raise awareness of the charity’s work which offers support to over 10 million people in the UK living with the condition.
-Chris will reflect the stages and emotions that people may often experience when faced with a diagnosis of arthritis, from an initial lack of understanding and confusion, through to a point where they are informed about the disease and able to manage their pain.
+The purpose of the garden was to raise awareness of the charity’s work which offers support to over 10 million people in the UK living with the condition.
+Chris aimed to reflect the stages and emotions that people often experience when faced with a diagnosis of arthritis, from an initial lack of understanding and confusion, through to a point where they are informed about the disease and able to manage their pain.

-“This is such a unique opportunity for us to tell a story of the journey someone with arthritis goes on through garden design and we’re delighted that Chris is making this the focus of the garden.
+Arthritis Research UK, Chief Executive, Dr Liam O’Toole said at the time: “This is such a unique opportunity for us to tell a story of the journey someone with arthritis goes on through garden design and we’re delighted that Chris is making this the focus of the garden.
 As a charity we are the biggest funder into the research into the cause, treatment and cure of all forms of arthritis in the UK.
 The garden will represent the knowledge and information we provide to change the lives of people with the condition and their carers.”

 To find out more about Arthritis Research UK please visit www.arthritisresearchuk.org